When studying it may be necessary to find employment to supplement your income, below are some basic pointers when considering this.

 As well as earning money, you can benefit your future career.
 Work experience provides you with specific skills which set you apart from other applicants, and are highly valued by employers.

-Kent Union run a Jobshop and the University of Greenwich also run their own Jobshop,with an array of different jobs available.
+Kent Union run a Jobshop as do Greenwich Student Union The University of Greenwich also run their own Jobshop,with an array of different jobs available.